Use the one-line installer if you want the fastest setup. Use the binary or source build paths if you prefer to control the install manually.

 • a collapsible section: Enter token manually

-• a link: Open Settings
+• a link: Settings

 This screen is for joining an existing Clipshot group or creating a new account.